 Misaeng Suh Liggett, a native of Japan, attended Tsuji Cooking School in Tokyo and worked as a chef.
 She has taught Japanese cooking workshops and Japanese language at NMC since 2005.

 Jordan J. Lindberg, Ph.D., is executive vice-president of eFulfillment Service, Inc., a Traverse City-based order fulfillment company primarily servicing online retailers.
-He is also the owner of an online retail store selling cremation urns (stardust-memorials.com), and he is a digital publisher of a WordPress blog devoted to fly fishing (truenorthtrout.com).
+He owns an online retail store selling cremation urns (stardust-memorials.com), and is digital publisher of a WordPress blog devoted to fly fishing (truenorthtrout.com).

 RuthAnn McGrath-Priest, B.F.A., M.A.-counseling, has taught art to both children and adults.

-Phillip Mikesell, Ph.D., Vanderbilt University, taught comparative politics at Wabash College for over 40 years.
+Phillip Mikesell, Ph.D., Vanderbilt University, taught comparative politics at Wabash College for more than 40 years.
 He lived, worked, and traveled extensively in Latin America, Europe, and the Middle East.
 He retired from active teaching in 2009 and is currently working on the topic of democracy and economic development.

 Matt Miller is a graduate of the Wilderness Awareness School Residential Program & Anake Leadership Program and completed the Wildlife Tracking Intensive program at Alderleaf Wilderness College.
 Matt serves as Executive Director and Lead Instructor at HumaNature School in Traverse City.